-Fast forward to 2018, when our website lists more than 30 area homeschool enrichment and athletics programs in the Kansas City area alone.
+Fast forward to 2022, when our website lists about 20 area homeschool enrichment and athletics programs in the Kansas City area alone.
 It’s easy to feel overwhelmed before you even start!

 If you’re wondering which homeschool programs are best for your family, consider these seven tips from area homeschool veterans:

 1. What is the program’s mission and vision?

 It’s critically important to consider the homeschool programs’ values, teaching philosophies, overall history, and any statements of faith (if applicable).

 Since many families choose to homeschool for faith-based or even values-based reasons, it stands to reason that your homeschool program should share those same values or (at least) not oppose them.

 2. How much parental involvement are the homeschool programs looking for?